Crusader: No Remorse: Plot

 Due to economic downfalls, the nations of the planet Earth began gradually to organize themselves into huge economic super-conglomerates.
 Eventually, these continental organizations merged into the World Economic Consortium.
 The WEC is a tyrannical entity, on paper an economic allegiance, but in practice a type of "New World Order" dictatorship.
 While the world is made to look peaceful and prosperous, the reality is that most liberties are suspended, taxes are well over 90%, military force is used mercilessly against those who dare oppose the WEC, and freedom is barely even remembered.
 Only an elite upper class of WEC executives have true power and wealth; among these are WEC President Gauthier and Chairman Nathaniel Draygan.
 The WEC is being fought by an organization calling itself the Resistance, led by former WEC colonel Quentin Maxis, promoted to general when risen to command of the group.
 The Resistance is a severely outnumbered and outgunned ragtag mix of disparate people: ex-WEC soldiers and employees rub elbows with political dissidents and criminals searching for pardon.

-As No Remorse opens, a team of three Silencers—enigmatic super-soldiers—are returning from a botched mission in which they disobeyed an order to fire upon civilians who were (mistakenly) believed to be rebels.
+As No Remorse opens, a team of three Silencers — the WEC's commando rank — are returning from a botched mission in which they disobeyed an order to fire upon civilians who were (mistakenly) believed to be rebels.
 They are ambushed by a WEC mech and two of the Silencers are killed.
 The remaining one, a nameless captain (the player character), was able to disable the mech with a grenade.
 Reconsidering his options, the Silencer joins the Resistance, where, as a significant symbol of the WEC's military power and political philosophy, he is met with resentment, distrust and outright hatred.
 As the game progresses, the Silencer uncomplainingly undertakes dangerous missions, often with substandard equipment, and his continued success gradually earns the respect of his fellow Resistance members.

 The Silencer eventually uncovers secret plans for a WEC space station, the Vigilance Platform, which can attack any location on Earth from space, meaning cities with a known Resistance presence can simply be annihilated at the leisure of the WEC.
 All such cities are threatened with orbital bombardment unless they surrender.
 Concurrently, the player's Resistance cell is betrayed from within, and almost all the non-player characters are killed.
 Despite these setbacks, the Silencer infiltrates the Vigilance Platform and destroys it.
 The traitor is also on the station, guarding the lifepods, and challenges the Silencer to a duel over the access card for the last pod.
 As the Vigilance Platform is exploding, the Silencer is contacted by Chairman Draygan, who swears vengeance against him.